 No shows: cost of unused ticket(s) will be refunded minus the service fee, upon request.

 Monday from 08:15 to 14:00; from Tuesday to Sunday from 08:15 to 19:15

 Closed January 1, December 25.

-Ticket office closes 45 minutes before museum closing time.
+Ticket office closes 45 minutes before closing time.

-The Museum is reachable on foot (about 25/30 minutes from Piazzale Roma) or by water bus (schedules and the city map can be found at www.actv.it).
+The Museum of Gallerie of Accademy is reachable by foot (about 25/30 minutes) or by water bus (For schedules of shipping lines and the city map can be found at www.actv.it).